 Barcelona, Spain.
-The CCCB cultural center is where I saw a truly overwhelming exhibition on the photobook phenomena.
+The CCCB cultural center is where I discovered a truly overwhelming exhibition on the photobook phenomena.
 First though, what I love about the building.
 The windows form the typography.

-The inside courtyard is an example of daring old-meets-new architecture, with some fun reflections.
+The inside courtyard is an example of daring old-meets-new architecture, with interesting reflections.

-The old window alcoves are natural for exhibition posters.
+The ornate architectural alcoves make excellent framing for exhibition posters.